I'm Honey!

 When we are surrounded by clutter, we become anxious – just think of the stacks of dishes we have in the sink.
 Oy vey!
 However, there is always a flip side.
 If you have too much unused space, your home could feel less like a home, and actually contribute to feelings of loneliness.
 Hire a decorator or search the internet for ideas on how to utilize your specific space without it feeling cluttered.

 If you are looking to make a smaller space feel larger, a simple trick is to hang mirrors on the walls.
 It is also possible to create the illusion of a larger space just by using lighter colors.
 When it comes to choosing a coffee table, white is nicer than black or brown!
-As well, don’t paint your walls dark colors, it will only shrink your space.
+On a similar note, don’t paint your walls dark colors, it will only shrink your space.

 Balance is the key to decorating every room.
 As we mentioned above, a room with too much clutter gives a muddled look and can cause stress.
 In addition, an overly simple décor can cause loneliness.
 So, try and strike a balance when it comes to objects and trinkets in your home.
 We all have personal objects passed down from our family or collected over our lives.
 So, take care to display them, but not cause clutter.
 This can be done with floating shelves or other types of home improvements to your space.